hystax/optscale/ngui/ui/public/docs/policies.md

 - Optimize Resource Usage: Allocate quotas to ensure optimal usage and prevent overconsumption.

 - Collaborate with Your Team: Coordinate resource allocation and financial planning to ensure that cloud resources are utilized effectively within budgetary constraints and team requirements.

+Want to learn more?
+Check out this post - [How to set budgets and quotas using OptScale](https://hystax.com/how-to-set-budgets-and-quotas-using-optscale/)